 Lifetime Heartbeat Counter

-Ever wondered how many times your heart has beaten since you were born?
-Enter your age and optional heart rate to calculate your lifetime heartbeats.
-See projections for how many beats you might have left.
+Estimate how many times your heart has beaten since you were born.
+Enter your age and optional heart rate to calculate lifetime heartbeats and a projection of how many beats you might have left.

 How We Calculate This